Song Yuvin: 2014–2016: Superstar K6 and career beginnings

 Song appeared on the first episode of Superstar K6, singing "Farewell Taxi" by Kim Yeon-woo.
 He received praises from the judges for his visuals and vocals.
 He quickly became a popular contestant, reaching the top 4, before being eliminated during the 12th episode of the show.
 Song had meetings with different music companies after Superstar K6 was over, including The Music Works, whose manager came directly to him.
 He signed with them in February 2015.

 Song was featured on Baek Ji-young's single "Garosugil at Dawn" in March 2015.
 The song quickly became a hit, reaching the top ranks on various music charts.
-In May of the same year, he released his first OST with Kim Na-young for the drama The Girl Who Sees Smells.
+In May of the same year, he released his first OST with Kim Na-young for the drama A Girl Who Sees Smells.
 In April 2016, Song released an OST for the drama Goodbye Mr. Black and made his solo debut a month later with "It's You To The Bone".
 It was announced the same month that Song would make his idol debut as a member of the boy group Myteen in 2017.

 Alongside Sam Kim and Eric Nam, Song took part in the eighth season of The Friends where they travelled to Costa Rica.
 The show aired during summer 2016 for 4 episodes.
 In July 2016, he made his acting debut with a cameo appearance in the third episode of the drama Age of Youth.
 He spent the rest of the year releasing other OST and collaborations, while attending Myteen's "Follow Myteen Tour" performances in different South Korean cities and in Hong Kong.